 - If your device supports the ePub format, you may be able to check out and download eBooks using your computer and then transfer the book to your reader using Adobe Digital Editions and a USB connection.
 Also, OverDrive has a large selection of Always Available classic titles that do not require a library card to check out.
 If your device supports ePub, you should be able to read these Open ePub titles on your device.

-- If your device plays MP3 or WMA audio files, you may be able to listen to digital AudioBooks.
+- If your device plays MP3 audio files, you may be able to listen to digital AudioBooks.
 See the OverDrive Device Resource Center for more information.

 - I have DSL Internet service at home for my computer but I can't seem to get my tablet (or eReader) to connect to the Internet.
 How can I download eBooks and digital audiobooks to my device?

 - Use your computer to checkout and download titles.
 Once the book is downloaded to your computer, you can transfer it to your mobile device using a USB cord.
 You will need to use Adobe Digital Editions on your computer to complete the transfer of most ePub titles.
 Kindle titles will require you to log in to your Kindle account to complete the download to your computer.

 - I don't have Internet at home but I just received a free Kindle (or tablet, or iPad, etc.).
 Can I use it to read or listen to ebooks borrowed from the Library?